Laurence Sterne's correspondence with Elizabeth Draper: Fraudulent response volumes

 A purported response volume Letters from Eliza to Yorick was published April 17, 1775 and reprinted a second time that same year.
 This collection was self-published, with the title page stating only that it was "printed for the editor".
 Eighteenth-century readers generally believed it to be authentic, but the letters are entirely invented, generally framed as direct responses to the letters from Sterne which had previously been published.
-The collection was reviewed in the The Gentleman's Magazine in May 1775.
+The collection was reviewed in The Gentleman's Magazine in May 1775.
 The scholar J. C. T. Oates dismisses the quality of its writing, calling it "stodgily high-minded".
 It was often bound with the 1775 second edition of the authentic Letters from Yorick to Eliza, creating an apparently complete work.

 Another purported collection of replies published in 1775 was An humble Tribute to the Memory of Mr. Sterne.
 By a Lady, printed by J. Wilkie.
 Oates is even more dismissive of this volume; he says that it makes Letters from Eliza to Yorick look like "a work of rare talent" in comparison.